 - Change out your house numbers if they are old or worn or hard to see from the street.

 - Invest in some landscaping: a few larger plants, alongside planters next to the entry, can make all the difference.

 - Repaint the exterior.

 As all of these examples show, focusing your time and money on remodeling the most visible parts of your home tends to have the best value.
 Buyers don’t typically get to spend much time in a home before they decide to buy it, so first impressions are incredibly important.
 According to Realtors®, the interior updates most likely to appeal to buyers are kitchen renovations, kitchen upgrades, bathroom renovations, and new wood flooring.
 For interior projects, refinishing hardwood floors will recover 100% of the cost upon resale, while on the exterior, new roofing will recover 109%.
-In 2017’s Cost vs. Value Report, a minor kitchen remodel in New York City, costing just over $20,000, will recoup 80.2% of its cost at resale.
-On the other hand, a major kitchen remodel, at $62,158, will only recoup 65.3% of the project cost at resale.
+In 2017’s Cost vs. Value Report, a minor, mid-range kitchen remodel in New York City, costing just over $20,000, will recoup 80.2% of its cost at resale.
+On the other hand, a major, mid-range kitchen remodel, at $62,158, will only recoup 65.3% of the project cost at resale.
 Remodeling your entry door for curb appeal costing $1,413 recoups 90.7% on the national average.
 So these are the major takeaways:

 Focus on what you (and buyers) can see.

 If you need to prioritize, start with the most outdated/worn items.